atomjump/loop-server-p2p/README.md

 Create user requests are shared to all nodes, and the user database is complete on all nodes.

+Sessions: on an update to a session record on one peer, a message is sent to the server in relation to that forum, only.
+When a request goes for processing from that forum, the session update is also implemented on the peer, first.

 # Sample read requests